lemonlemonde/buildlings/README.md

 ```

 ## Dependencies
+`pip install scipy opencv-contrib-python catkin_pkg "empy<4" "lark-parser>=0.11,<1.2"`

-There are some git submodules, and they should all be working, but if at any time need to update them...
+There are also some git submodules, and they should all be working, but if at any time need to update them...

 ```shell
 # initial clone